 Bearpaw Lake is a very popular 45 surface-acre reservoir located on Beaver Creek in the Bearpaw Mountains and is currently ranked number four in Region 6 for fishing pressure (2005/2006; McFarland 2006).
-Bearpaw Lake has been managed as a trout fishery since 1960 and is currently maintained with annual stocks of 15,000 catchable size Arlee rainbow trout and 5,000 catchable size McBride Yellowstone cutthroat trout.
+Bearpaw Lake has been managed as a trout fishery since 1960 and is currently maintained with annual stocks of 15,000 catchable size Arlee rainbow trout and 5,000 catchable McBride Yellowstone cutthroat trout.
+In 2008 Bearpaw Lake received 8,000 catchable size Goose Lake Yellowstone cutthroat trout.
+Stocking of cutthroats will be discontinued in the future due to poor growth rates and condition of these fish in Bearpaw Lake.
 Because of this lakes popularity and the desire by the public to catch larger fish, the daily limit for trout was reduced from five to three fish per day in the spring of 2002.